Sakshamjain98/Doc_Man/doc-man/README.md

 # DocMan

-An AI assistant to chrge up your workflow by writing documentation and comments for you!
+An AI assistant to charge up your workflow by writing documentation and comments for you!

 ## Features